• Skip to primary navigation

 Place fish in a deep plate and steam over vigorously boiling water until done, about 6-8 minutes depending on the thickness of the fish.
 While the fish is steaming make the sauce.

 For the sauce: Combine stock, soy sauce, oyster sauce, Chinese cooking wine, sesame oil and sugar in a bowl.
-Heat 2 Tbsp of vegetable oil in a sauté pan over medium high heat.
+Heat 2 tablespoon of vegetable oil in a sauté pan over medium high heat.
 Add garlic, ginger, and shiitake mushroom slices and stir for 1-2 minutes until aromatic.
 Add the sauce mixture and white pepper, bring to a boil and let sauce simmer for 30 seconds.
 Remove from heat, taste and adjust seasoning if needed.
 Set aside until the fish is ready.

 When fish is done, turn off the heat, and you’ll notice water collected in the plate.With the fish still in the steamer, tilt the plate to pour off the collected water, letting it run off into the cooking water below.(If using black cod filet, you may pull out pin bones at this point.)
 Pour the sauce over the fish, top with green onions and close the steamer lid for another 30 seconds just to steam the green onions slightly using residual steam.